 These Kung Pao chickpeas are really good with a steaming hot bowl of white rice.
 I also previously served them on tacos with some fresh cabbage slaw, toasted cashews, and a little vegan mayo.
 After a few times of making the stir-fry and tinkering with the sauce and accompaniments, I’m ready to share the recipe with you, but please remember that, as with all dishes that hinge on an important sauce element, I highly recommend taking the time to read through the list of sauce ingredients, making any needed adjustments based on your taste both before and after mixing it together.

-- ⅔ teaspoon ground Sichuan peppercorn (or use regular black pepper to taste)
+- 2/3 tsp ground Sichuan peppercorn (or use regular ground black pepper to taste)

-- ¼ teaspoon red pepper flakes, plus more to taste
+- 1/4 tsp red pepper flakes plus more to taste

 - 1 large red bell pepper (or 2 medium), cut into halved strips